Dumbo, Brooklyn: Art, business, and leisure

 The DUMBO Archway is a popular location for film shoots, art exhibitions, live music, large-scale events, and watch parties for events like the World Cup.
 The trailer for Joker, the 2019 film by Todd Phillips, features actor Joaquin Phoenix as the Joker running through the archway.
 The Archway also hosts the Brooklyn Flea every Sunday from April to October.
 The outdoor market features 80 vendors, and the products range from secondhand goods to custom-made jewelry.

 Gleason's Gym, located on Water Street, is the oldest boxing gym in New York.
 Many champions have trained there, including Muhammad Ali and Mike Tyson.
 The gym has been located in DUMBO since the 1980s.
 It moved from 77 Front Street to its current location at 130 Water Street in 2016.
-The legendary boxing coach Hector Roca still teaches at the Water Street location.
-In addition to boxing champions, Roca has trained many actors, including Wesley Snipes, Hilary Swank, Jennifer Lopez, and John Leguizamo.

 The renovation of Empire Stores on Water Street was completed in 2017.
 Previously, it had been a Civil War era coffee warehouse.
 It was converted to mixed-use retail and office space, and it includes West Elm's global flagship store.
 Other retailers in Empire Stores include Detroit-based watchmaker Shinola and the café and accessories store, FEED Projects.
 In May 2017, the Brooklyn Historical Society (BHS) opened a new branch in Empire Stores (its main location is in Brooklyn Heights).
 BHS features exhibits and artifacts relating to DUMBO's industrial past.
 In May 2019, Time Out Market opened in Empire Stores.
 The food hall features 21 local vendors, including the Breads Bakery and DUMBO's renowned pizzeria, Juliana's.